Vijay Chendoor

 Vijay Chendoor is an Indian actor and writer who works in Kannada-language films.

 Career

-Vijay Chendoor worked as a writer for the film Rocky (2008) before making his acting debut with Swayam Krushi (2011).
-Yash, whom he worked with in Rocky, recommended that Chendoor star in his film Lucky (2012).
+Vijay Chendoor worked as a writer for the film Rocky (2008) before making his acting debut with Swayam Krushi (2011) for which he also worked as the assistant director.
+Yash, whom he worked with in Rocky, recommended that Chendoor stars in his film Lucky (2012).
 He garnered recognition for his role as Thigne in the horror film 6-5=2 (2013).
 Regarding his role in the horror film Karvva (2016), a critic noted that "Tilak as the rich brat, Rohith as the smart conman and Vijay Chandour as the entertaining dubbing artiste ensure they keep the audience hooked with their performances".
 He went on to star in Humble Politician Nograj (2018) as Nograj's peon Manjunath.
 One critic stated that "One of the best points about the film is the combination of Nograj and Monjunath — Danish Sait and Vijay Chendoor.
 The chemistry and timing that the two share is commendable".